akka/akka/akka-docs/src/main/paradox/typed/cluster-concepts.md

 #### Gossip Convergence

 Information about the cluster converges locally at a node at certain points in time.
-This is when a node can prove that the cluster state he is observing has been observed by all other nodes in the cluster.
+This is when a node can prove that the cluster state it is observing has been observed by all other nodes in the cluster.
 Convergence is implemented by passing a set of nodes that have seen current state version during gossip.
 This information is referred to as the seen set in the gossip overview.
 When all nodes are included in the seen set there is